lidongrong/PyFSTL/README.md

-# PyFSTL
+# PyMSTL

-A mini implementation of STL in Python.
+Implementation of a mini-STL in Python.
 All data structures and algorithms are implemented in Python.

 Reference: